NFT-DAO/RFC-nft-standard/standard.md

-TODO TODO TODO TODO TODO TODO TODO TODO
+### Token retrieval

 Retrieve valid metadata for a specific token

 As mentioned above this metadata structure allows to have either one token or multiple tokens with also different policies in a single mint transaction.
 A third party tool can then fetch the token metadata seamlessly.
 It doesn't matter if the metadata includes just one token or multiple.
-The proceedure for the third party is always the same:
+The procedure for the third party is always the same:

-Find the latest mint transaction with the label 721 in the metadata of the specific token Lookup the 721 key
+Find the latest mint transaction with the label 1155 in the metadata of the specific token

-Lookup the Policy Id of the token
+Lookup the Policy Id of the token.

-Lookup the Asset name of the token
+Lookup the name of the token and the payload.

-You end up with the correct metadata for the token Update metadata link for a specific token
-Using the latest mint transaction with the label 721 as valid metadata for a token allows to update the metadata link of this token.
-As soon as a new mint transaction is occurring including metadata with the label 721, the metadata link is considered updated and the new metadata should be used.
-This is only possible if the policy allows to mint or burn the same token again.
+This allows you to determine the contents and associated data for the token.

 ## File Structure